mozilla/fx-private-relay/METRICS.md

 - **Google Analytics** (third-party) - In the Relay website and extension, to measure usage.
 - **Stripe** (third-party) - In the Relay website, to detect fraud.
-- **Cookies** - In the Relay website and the API, cookies are used to measure usage and provide the service.
+- **Cookies** - In the Relay website and the API, to measure usage and provide the service.
-- **The Relay Database** - In the API and mask processing, to provide the service and measure usage.
-This includes flags to turn features on and off.
+- **The Relay Database** - In the API and mask processing, to provide the service, to enable features for some users, and to measure usage.
 - **Statd-style statistics** - In the API and mask processing, to measure usage.
-- **Server Logs** - In the API and mask processing, to provide the service and measure usage.
+- **Server Logs** - In the API and mask processing, to provide the service, capture bugs, and measure usage.
 - **Sentry** - In the API and mask processing, to capture bugs.
 - **Glean metrics** - In the API and mask processing, to measure usage.